 In 1983, Purchasing, in its “Vendor Profile Forecast” predicted that within the following five to ten years almost every retailer will be moving to closer relationships with proven suppliers.
 Since then there is growing evidence that to be competitive, retailers are moving away from a traditional approach of adversarial relationships with a multitude of suppliers, to one of forging longer term relationships with a few select suppliers.
 More of a partnership if you like.

 Technology is assisting significantly in facilitating good SRM.
-Information gathered at the Point of Sale is cleansed by a third party, analysed and sent to trusted suppliers who replenish automatically to previously agreed limits.
+Information gathered at the point-of-sale is cleansed by a third party, analyzed and sent to trusted suppliers who replenish automatically to previously agreed limits.
 This results in better merchandising and better sales.
 New technology solutions are purpose built to enable SRM.
 These systems can be used to gather and track supplier performance data across sites.
 The old system of “selling in” has now been replaced with “selling out”.
-Suppliers recognise that it is not smart to sell too much in.
+Suppliers recognize that it is not smart to sell too much in.
 If they do, it often comes back to bite them.

 The benefit of collaboration includes a more comprehensive and objective picture which can be used to make better sourcing decisions.
 SRM software naturally requires SRM and this means business structure and process changes.

 The more progressive retailers and suppliers have recognized that collaborating together will deliver significantly higher returns than working in isolation.
 SRM is a means, not an end.

 Once the SRM strategy and software is in place, a significant improvement in GMROII (Gross Margin Return on Inventory Investment) can be expected.